hariomgola/Java/README.md

-# Competitive Coding - Java
+# Java

 This File contains few example of competitive coding in Java and made for Education purpose only.
-Any further Use of these program is criminal offence.
+Any further Use of these program is Prohibited.

 # Made with :heart: